howicodestuff/howicodestuff.github.io/_posts/2018-1-12-a-roadmap-to-machine-learning.md

 ### Step 5: Build a Portfolio

-We now have a really good understanding of machine learning, but if we don't practice it, it will only be theoretical.
-This step is probably the most important part.
-We have to go ahead and work on Kaggle datasets, join competitions, hopefully find a dataset that's specifically interesting to us and something we want to learn about - this is actually where we can shine!
+We now have a really good understanding of machine learning, but if we don't practice it, it will only be theoretical. **This step is probably the most important part.** We have to go ahead and work on Kaggle datasets, join competitions, hopefully find a dataset that's specifically interesting to us and something we want to learn about - this is actually where we can shine!

 ### Step 6: One Step Further

-We can stop there, or we can move on to the very specialized area of machine learning that is slowly taking the world by storm, deep learning.
+We can stop there, or we can move on to the very specialized area of machine learning that is slowly taking the world by storm, **deep learning**.
 This will have to be a roadmap in itself, but for now, I'll add a couple of links.

 * [Deep Learning (Udacity course)](https://www.udacity.com/course/deep-learning--ud730)
 * [Deep Learning (Coursera course by Andrew Ng)](https://www.deeplearning.ai/)